Abraham Ángel: Life

 Abraham Ángel was born in El Oro, State of México, being the youngest of five.
 His father was Lewis Edward Card Burke (originally Carthburke Beedgar), a Welsh miner and adventurer, who travelled continuously throughout the country in search of fortune in gold and silver mines.
 His mother, Francisca Valdez, was from Sinaloa, México.
-At just 14, she left home to follow Lewis to El Oro, and form a family with him.
-Lewis, a gambler and womanizer, left a few years later, rarely seeing the family again.
+At just 14, she left home to follow Lewis to El Oro and form a family with him.
+Lewis, a gambler and womanizer, left a few years later, seeing the family again.

 The older brother, Adolfo, became head of the family, which left in search of a better life to Puebla, Mexico, where Abraham Ángel spent his childhood.
-At age 11 he moved to Mexico City with his mother, his sister Amelia and his older brother Adolfo, who remained in charge.
+At age 11 he moved to Mexico City with his mother, his sister Amelia, and his older brother Adolfo, who remained in charge.
 Abraham Ángel was raised in a strict Protestant environment, the religion professed by his father, which had been energetically adopted by his brother Adolfo.

 At age 16, Abraham Ángel decided to attend art and painting studies at Escuela Nacional de Bellas Artes (also known as Academia de San Carlos), a decision met with absolute opposition from his brother Adolfo.
-Abraham Ángel refused to comply, so he ended up being expelled from his home, to the astonishment and sadness of his mother and sister.
+Abraham Ángel refused to comply, so he ended up being expelled from his home to the astonishment and sadness of his mother and sister.
 It was 1921, and Abraham Ángel had already met Manuel Rodríguez Lozano, his tutor, with whom he had an intense homosexual affair, and who gave lessons in drawing based on the methods of Adolfo Best Maugard.
-In that difficult moment Abraham Ángel decided to drop his surnames and moved to his lover's home.
+In that difficult moment Abraham Ángel decided to drop his surname and move to his lover's home.

 A couple of years later, Lozano chose another young artist, Julio Castellanos, as his protégé, and abandoned Abraham Ángel.
 Humiliated and depressed, he was found dead on October 27, 1924, from a cocaine overdose, either an accident or suicide.

 His scarce works, numbering around 30 known paintings, are highly appreciated and valued by museums and art collectors.